 The surname Arjuela was first found in the province of Leon, in the ancient kingdom of Castile.
 Early records of this surname include a reference in the Los Americanos en las Ordenes Nobiliarias (1529-1900) to Juana de Arguello who married Clemente Munoz del Castillo (b.
 1612) circa 1640 in Guanajuato, Mexico.

 Early History of the Arjuela family

-    Another 378 words (27 lines of text) covering the years 1555, 1566 and

-    1565 are included under the topic Early Arjuela History in all our PDF

-    Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arjuela research.
+Another 98 words (7 lines of text) covering the years 1555, 1566 and 1565 are included under the topic Early Arjuela History in all our PDF Extended History products and printed products wherever possible.

 Arjuela Spelling Variations

 Spelling variations of this family name include: Arguella, Arguellos, Arguelles, Arjuela, Arbuelo and others.

 Early Notables of the Arjuela family (pre 1700)